-The Florida red tide organism, Karenia brevis, persists at background and very low concentrations in Southwest Florida.
+A bloom of the Florida red tide organism, Karenia brevis, persists from Sarasota to Lee counties in Southwest Florida.

 Additional samples collected throughout Florida over the past week did not contain K. brevis.

-Forecasts for Southwest Florida by the USF-FWC Collaboration for Prediction of Red Tidespredict net northern movement of surface waters, net export of estuarine waters, and no net movement of subsurface waters from Pinellas to northern Lee counties over the next three days.
+Reports of slight respiratory irritation in Sarasota and Pinellas counties were received over the past week.
+Forecasts for Southwest Florida by the USF-FWC Collaboration for Prediction of Red Tides predict northern transport followed by southern transport of surface and subsurface waters from Pinellas to Lee counties over the next three days.

 You must be logged in to reply to this topic.